jsloop42/dreamlisp/README.md

 #### sort/2

 Returns the collection sorted by the given criteria.
 The first argument depends on the data structure provided.
 It takes a keyword `:asc`, `:desc` for `list`, `vector` and `string` elements.
 For `hash-map`, it takes these in a `vector` with first element preferably the sort indicator `:key` or `:value`.
-The first argument can also take a comparison function which returns an integer value in case of the former data types.
+The first argument can also take a comparison function which returns an integer value in the case of the former data types.
 For `hash-map`, the function is passed as the second element in the `vector`.

 ```
 λ user> (sort :asc [3 5 2 4])